emmajanedrews/base-template/_posts/2018-01-03-what-type-of-home-inspection-repairs-can-homebuyers-ask-for.md

 ---
 layout: post
-title: What Kind of Inspections Can Homebuyers Ask for?
+title: What Type of Home Inspection Repairs Can Homebuyers Ask for?
 date: 2018-01-03 14:33:00
 tags:
   - Home Buyer Tips